-New import requirements for Animal By-Products (ABP) will not apply until July 2021 - see SECTION 3.2.3.
+New import requirements will also apply to low-risk Animal By-Products (ABP) from October 2021.

-Import requirements for high-risk ABP as introduced in January 2021 will continue to apply - see SECTION 1.2.3.
+Import requirements for high-risk ABP as introduced in January 2021 will continue to apply - see Section 1.2.3.
+More information can be found online.

-From April 2021, new import requirements will apply to EU POAO.
-Guidance on products that are classed as POAO can be found online.
-The scope of POAO for human consumption includes Composite Products.
-Therefore, the staged import requirements for POAO will also apply to Composite Products.
+From October 2021, new import requirements will apply to EU POAO for human consumption and ABP not for human consumption.
+Guidance on products that are classed as POAO can be found here.

+The scope of POAO for human consumption includes composite products which contain processed animal product and plant product as a main ingredient.
+The staged import requirements will also apply to composite products unless the product meets the requirements to be exempt.
 Further information on composite products can be found here.